Simple Mindfulness Exercises for Teens and Adults with ADHD

 - If your attention wanders, gently return it to the physical experience of walking.

-Mindful walking provides a kinesthetic entry point to mindfulness and integrates physical movement with cognitive regulation, an approach found to be particularly helpful for adolescents with combined-type ADHD (van de Weijer-Bergsma et al., 2012).
+Mindful walking provides a kinesthetic entry point to mindfulness and integrates physical movement with cognitive regulation, an approach found to be particularly helpful for adolescents with combined-type ADHD.

 Recommendations for Sustaining Mindfulness Practice